• Post a Project

 by Ben Jacobson, Chief Content Officer at InboundJunction

 Earned media brand mentions drive brand visibility in AI search engine responses.
-But for the LLMs to really take notice, those PR mentions need to appear in the right media properties, they need to fit into the right content types, and they need to be formatted in the right ways.
+But for the LLMs to really take notice, those PR mentions need to appear in the right media properties, fit the right content types, and be formatted correctly.

 As AI search grows in importance as a channel for learning about business solutions, marketers are expected to ensure that AI describes our brands accurately, positively, and prominently in responses to relevant questions.
 That, in turn, means making sure that your brand is mentioned accurately, positively, and prominently in the places where LLMs prefer to look for information.

 PR hits, also known as earned media brand mentions, play a key part in this mission.
-Research from Edelman found that as much as 90% of AI-powered search citations derive from earned media, with contextually relevant mentions in trusted media outlets and authoritative content pulling more weight than the traditional keywords and backlinks.
+Research from Edelman found that as much as 90% of AI-powered search citations come from earned media, with contextually relevant mentions in trusted media outlets and authoritative content carrying more weight than traditional keywords and backlinks.

 Looking for a Digital Marketing agency?